Greek Food Guide – What To Eat In Greece

 Another Greek dish that has become famous all over the world is souvlaki.

-Greeks love their meat, and they love it even more, when it comes in the form of a skewer.
+Greeks love their meat, and they love it even more when it comes as a skewer.
 Souvlaki is grilled meat (it can be pork and chicken, although, in some hidden places, you can still be lucky enough to find lamb).

-Pita bread, fried potatoes, salad, and even rice are a few of the side ingredients that can come with souvlaki.
+Pita bread, fried potatoes, salad, and even rice are some side ingredients that can come with souvlaki.
 And if you’re lucky… you can even get them all!

 Food In Greece - Plate kleftiko with juicy lamb.